I recently watched the 70mm print of 2001 A SPACE ODYSSEY, released exclusively in IMAX.

 2001 is currently billed as the One Movie That Changed All Movies.

-That's a stretch, athough as I sat there overwhelmed by the introduction of the massive Discovery One spaceship, only then did I realize that George Lucas repeated this moment at the start of Star Wars with his Imperial ship chasing down the smaller spaceship.
+That's a stretch, athough as I sat there overwhelmed by the introduction of the massive Discovery One spaceship on an IMAX screen, only then did I realize that George Lucas repeated this moment at the start of Star Wars with his Imperial ship chasing down the smaller spaceship.

 It was repeated again with the introduction of the massive ore ship in ALIEN.